 Peppimenarti is the Ngan’gi word for big rock, which aptly describes the view from the banks of Tom Turner’s creek on the edge of the Moyle plain 300 odd klicks southwest of Darwin.
 Our school has an enrolment of around 50 local students and services a number of outstations from Nadirri northwest of here and Merrepen to the south.
 Bushtell have some more community information here and also check out Territory Stories.
 You can see our ‘My School’ profile here.

-Peppimenarti school is supported by Food Bank SA, West Daly Council, Deewin Kirim Aboriginal Corporation, Asyrikarrak Kirim Rangers, Durrmu Arts Aboriginal Corporation, Peppimenarti Store, Health Clinic, Police Station, with several recreational facilities including a football oval, swimming pool, mountain-bike track, and licensed club.
-Red Dust also contribute to our arts and sport activities, you can see our kids here, here and, here in their latest productions, thanks to Wayne and team.
+Peppimenarti school is supported by Food Bank SA, Suzies Sunshine, Kmart and Red Dust who also contribute to our arts and sport activities, you can see our kids here, here and, here in their latest productions, thanks to Wayne and team.

 Weather:

-Temperatures range from overnight lows of 18 degrees in the dry season (April-September) and over 45 degrees in the build-up to the wet season (October to March).
+Temperatures range from overnight lows of 18 degrees in the dry season (April-September) and weeks of over 45 degrees highs in the build-up to the wet season (October to March).
 The annual rainfall is approximately 600-700mm.
-We don’t flood, but we do have great thunderstorms, here’s the live lightning map.
+We don’t flood, but every where around us can do.

 What to wear: